 Scottish Zero Emission Bus challenge fund

 The Scottish Zero Emission Bus Challenge Fund (ScotZEB) accelerates Scotland’s shift to cleaner, greener buses.
-The Fund supports the rollout of zero emission buses and the associated charging and/or refueling infrastructure needed to run them – cutting emissions, improving air quality and supporting our just transition and climate goals.
+The Fund supports the rollout of zero emission buses and the associated charging and/or refuelling infrastructure needed to run them – cutting emissions, improving air quality and supporting our just transition and climate goals.

 ScotZEB also helps grow Scotland’s green economy by encouraging investment, supporting jobs, and building a strong supply chain for zero-emission transport and energy solutions in Scotland.